 Luca had packed an amazing picnic to our tastes to share which included cheeses, bread, cold meats, fruit, a Spanish potato and egg omelet, tabbouleh, wine, water and Coke.
 He also took care of the public transport payments for us which made getting around really easy for us.

 As the sun set and the lights came on around Barcelona Luca told us about the significant buildings we could see and we chatted about what it’s like to live and work in Barcelona.

 When it was dark he led us down the hill to the metro.

 We had such a lovely time.
-Experiences like this are on offer in cities all over the world and if you’re ever in Barcelona I’d highly recommend finding Luca on Local Guddy to experience something truly unique with a super lovely resident.
+Experiences like this are on offer in cities all over the world through websites like triple and are a chance to experience something truly unique with a super lovely resident.